xrdocs/programmability/_tutorials/pyats-series-tips-and-tricks.md

 This article is intended to share my Tips and Tricks I wish I knew when I started to use pyATS.
 It's based on my own experience and does not intend to be exhaustive.
 I will try to update this article frequently.

-Do you have a Tips or Trick that could benefit everyone?
+Do you have a Tip or a Trick that could benefit everyone?
 Feel free to share it in the comments!
 {: .notice--info}

 # pyATS installation and maintenance